unixwzrd/venvutil/README.md

 * [VENV Utility functions used](docs/Functions.md)

-## To use this, clone the repository locally, then do this:
+## To use this/Install, clone the repository locally, then do this:

 1. Include the line in your appropriate .bash_profile or .profile file:

     ```bash
     source {repository_path}/bin/shinclude/init_env.sh

+    # In whatever python environment you are using, you will need to install Rich.
+    pip install rich
     ```

     **Be sure to replace `{repository_path}` with the location you cloned the repository in.**